-Now approaching its 41st year, the Atlanta Film Festival (ATLFF)—an Academy Award®-qualifying festival—is the southeast’s preeminent celebration of cinema and flagship production of the Atlanta Film Society.
+Now approaching its 42nd year, the Atlanta Film Festival (ATLFF)—an Academy Award®-qualifying festival—is the Southeast’s preeminent celebration of cinema and the flagship production of the Atlanta Film Society.
 One of the largest and longest-running festivals in the country, ATLFF showcases both emerging and established artists’ works.
-The 40th anniversary festival saw nearly 25,000 film-lovers join 300 attending filmmakers in support of the moving images that push the boundaries of independent cinema.
+Recent festivals have seen audiences of nearly 27,000 film-lovers joining over 300 attending filmmakers in support of moving images that push the boundaries of independent cinema.

-Every spring, our 10-day festival—recognized as the Best Film Festival by Creative Loafing, Sunday Paper, 10 Best, and Atlanta Magazine—presents local and international works selected from over 4800 submissions representing 37 countries.
-ATLFF has been named a “Top 50 Festival Worth the Fee” and “25 Coolest Film Festivals in the World” by MovieMaker magazine.
-Historically, ATLFF’s program is comprised of nearly 80% submissions.
+Every spring, our 10-day festival—recognized as the Best Film Festival by Creative Loafing, Sunday Paper, 10 Best, and Atlanta Magazine, as well as the Best Spring Festival by the Atlanta Journal-Constitution—presents local and international works selected from over 6,000 submissions representing 40+ countries.
+ATLFF has been named a “Top 50 Festival Worth the Entry Fee” and one of the “25 Coolest Film Festivals in the World” by MovieMaker magazine.
+Historically, ATLFF’s program is comprised of approximately 80% - 85% submissions.

-ATLFF actively seeks inclusive films that reflect or feature people of color, LGBTQ (Pink Peach), female (New Mavericks), and/or experimental subjects and themes.
-Our experimental thread champions films created with conscious, referential use of the medium, rejection of traditional narrative arcs, and opposition to mass media or conventional story-telling practices.
+ATLFF actively strives to be an inclusive showcase with spotlights on filmmakers of color, LGBTQ films (Pink Peach), women filmmakers (New Mavericks), family friendly programming, Food on Film and/or experimental subjects and themes.
+Our experimental thread champions films created with conscious, referential use of the medium, rejection of traditional narrative arcs, and opposition to mass media or conventional storytelling practices.

 ATLFF’s continued exposure is in part thanks to growing distributor and press outlet attention.
-Previous attendance includes Participant Media, Cinelicious Pics, Paramount, HBO, Turner, NBC Universal, Comcast, Kickstarter and Seed & Spark.
-Past media coverage local and national includes Atlanta Journal-Constitution, Filmmaker Magazine, Garden & Gun, Backstage Magazine, Hollywood Reporter, IndieWire, Creative Loafing, WABE, and WSB.
+Recent distributor attendance includes Participant Media, Vimeo, Netflix, Film Collaborative, Cinelicious Pics, Paramount, HBO, Turner, NBC Universal, Comcast, Archer Gray, Kickstarter and Seed & Spark.

-The Georgia Film Award—to be unveiled at the 2017 festival—will honor a Georgia-made film from any filmmaker with a current Georgia address.
+The Georgia Film Award will honor a Georgia-made film from any filmmaker with a current Georgia address.
 Those eligible for entry in the Georgia Film category will pay a subsidized $20 submission fee (early, regular and late).
 Georgia Film submissions will be considered for additional competition categories as applicable.

 Cash prizes ranging from $500-$1,000 will accompany the Best Narrative Feature, Best Documentary Feature, Best Narrative Short, Best Documentary Short, Best Animated Short, and Georgia Film Award distinctions.